Corey-M/NAudio.Lame/README.md

 ### Experimental Branch

-Working on a method to load either the 32-bit or 64-bit version of the DLL as required.

-This is necessary for applications compiled with the `AnyCPU` platform target as they may be run on either 32-bit or 64-bit operating systems.

-In order to achieve correct handling of both environments without silly duplication of code, I have split the DLL interface into a new project which is compiled against both x86 and x64 CPU targets.
+In order to achieve correct handling of both 32- and 64-bit environments - both as specific targets and when compiled with the `AnyCPU` platfom target - without silly duplication of code.
+I have split the DLL interface into a new project which is compiled against both x86 and x64 CPU targets.
 The resultant assemblies (DLL files) are then added as resources to the `NAudio.Lame` assembly and loaded on demand.

+Also extended to support the ID3 methods that are compiled into the lame DLLs.
+A new `ID3TagData` class is used to initialize the tag with relevant information.

 ### Usage